Updated: Apr 2

 This is my experience on using the New York Times best seller, "One Year To An Organized Life" by Regina Leeds to enhance my quality of life and establish lifestyle routines.
 I admire her take on getting organized one week and one area at a time because I thrive on achieving little accomplishments in moments.
 I hope this inspires you to get the book, follow along, and establish your own lifestyle routines as well!"

 - Cheli Njoku/The Cheli Experience LLC

-It goes without saying the one thing almost everyone in the U.S. looks forward to and makes preparations for in the month of November is Thanksgiving.
+It goes without saying that the one thing almost everyone in the U.S. looks forward to and makes preparations for in the month of November, is Thanksgiving.